 Dyslexia

-Dyslexia is a common learning difficulty that affects the way people read and spell words.
+Dyslexia is a common learning difficulty affecting how people read and spell words.
 It is thought that up to 1 in 10 people in the UK has a certain degree of dyslexia.
-Children with mild dyslexia will take longer to learn to read and write, children with severe dyslexia will need additional help to get there.
-There are many organisations claiming to diagnose dyslexia.
-Be warned, many of these diagnoses are not valid.
+Children with mild dyslexia will take longer to learn to read and write; children with severe dyslexia will need additional help.
+Many organisations are claiming to diagnose dyslexia.
+Be warned many of these diagnoses are not valid.
 An optician cannot diagnose dyslexia!
 Diagnoses from a qualified practitioner registered with the BDA could cost in the region of £300-£500.
-If you feel your child is dyslexic please speak to their class teacher who will refer your child to the SENCO.
-If we see that there is reason to believe your child is dyslexic we can refer to SENTAA, specialist teachers paid by the school who are qualified to diagnose dyslexia.
-They will conduct the appropriate tests, and recommend effective teaching interventions.
-Once these have been in place for at least 2 terms, they can re-assess the child and provide a diagnosis.
-This is a long process and referrals are very unlikely to be made before the child is in KS2 (year 3 and above).
+If you feel your child is dyslexic, please speak to their teacher, who will refer them to the SENCO.
+If there is reason to believe your child is dyslexic, we can refer to SENTAA, specialist teachers paid by the school who are qualified to diagnose dyslexia.
+They will conduct the appropriate tests and recommend effective teaching interventions.
+Once these have been in place for at least two terms, they can re-assess the child and provide a diagnosis.
+This is a long process, and referrals are unlikely to be made before the child is in KS2 (year three and above).
+A reliable and useful source of information on dyslexia can be found on the British Dyslexia Association website.